jpperret/python-planner/README.md

 ## Bugs / TODO
 - Make monday have more rows than other dates
-- End of year december shoes November for mini calendar
+- End of year december shows November for mini calendar
+-

 ## Libraries
 ### Considered